Georgetown University School of Health

 The Georgetown University School of Health is one of the eleven schools of Georgetown University.
 The school was founded in 2022, with the partitioning of the School of Nursing & Health Studies into the School of Nursing and the School of Health.
 The school comprises three academic departments: Global Health, Health Management and Policy, and Human Science.

 The Department of Human Science created the Discovery Center in 2006, which includes a teaching laboratory, research laboratory, cell culture room, and a Zeiss Axiovert 2000 microscope.

 Academics

 The School of Health offers degree-granting programs at the bachelor’s and master’s levels, as well as minors and other coursework.

 In 2023, U.S. News & World Report ranked Georgetown University (School of Health) as the 32nd best health care management program in the United States, tied with 8 other universities.
-The Master of Science in Health Systems Administration program is a accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The Master of Science in Health Systems Administration program is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).